Why Pursue an MS in Economics?

-The MS in Economics from the Drexel LeBow School of Economics integrates training in core economics, rigorous quantitative methods and policy analysis.
+The Master of Science (MS) in Economics program from the Drexel School of Economics integrates training in core economics, rigorous quantitative methods and policy analysis.
 Required classes provide a solid foundation in micro and macroeconomic theory, statistics and econometrics — and students also have the flexibility to shape their course of study to best match their career aspirations.

 A mastery of modern economics and the analytical skills needed to succeed in this job market make this program ideal for those interested in becoming practitioners in industry, the financial sector, government, regulatory agencies or international organizations.
 Available options to obtain rigorous training in advanced theory also make this program ideal for students who aspire to a PhD in economics or plan to work in economics research.